OpenSourceEconomics/respy/docs/installation.rst

 ============

 The ``respy`` package can be conveniently installed from the `Python Package Index
 <https://pypi.org/>`_ (PyPI) or directly from its source files.
-We currently
+We currently support
-support Python 2.7 and Python 3.3+.
-We develop the package on Linux systems, but it can also be installed on MacOS and Windows.
+only Python 3.6+.
+We develop the package mainly on Linux systems, but the test battery ensures the compatibility to Windows and MacOS.

 Python Package Index
 --------------------